percona/pxb-docs/docs/create-gtid-replica.md

     Executed_Gtid_Set: c777888a-b6df-11e2-a604-080027635ef5:1-5
     ```

-!!! note

-    The command [SHOW SLAVE STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html) is deprecated.
-Use [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html).

-We can see that the replica has retrieved a new transaction with number 5,
+We can see that the replica has retrieved a new transaction with the number 5,
-so transactions from 1 to 5 are already on this slave.
+so transactions from 1 to 5 are already on this replica.

-We have created a new replica in our `GTID` based replication
+We have created a new replica in our GTID-based replication environment.
-environment.